 - Blot it (don’t rub) with a wet towel using lukewarm or cool water, (not hot).

 - For urine, use an absorbent rag or paper towel to blot up as much as possible.

 If you prefer natural cleaners, a combination of vinegar and water works as well.
 Mix one cup of white vinegar with two cups of water.
-Blot onto the spot, then sprinkle with baking soda.
+Blot on the spot, then sprinkle with baking soda.
 Wait for it to dry, then vacuum.
 For even more freshness, add a drop or two of lemon oil to the water/vinegar solution.

-While we love our furry friends, the fur-part can be a bit of an issue, especially during shedding seasons!
+While we love our furry friends, the fur part can be a bit of an issue, especially during shedding seasons!
 Frequent vacuuming is the best way to keep your carpets fur-free.